-- // Student Registration and Handling Fee: CEMS charges students with a fee of €100.
+// Student Registration and Handling Fee: CEMS charges students with a fee of €100.

 The fee is used to fund central administrative and IT services provided by CEMS to the students through www.cems.org.
-Please see details on the CEMS portal and contact your home school CEMS MIM Programme Manager for local details and the method of payment. - // Financial Aid: While students are responsible to cover the tuition fee associated with their programme, the Student Board has created a Financial Aid Guide to provide information on possible funds and scholarships at CEMS schools. - // Visas: In certain cases, students may need a visa to be allowed to study in the country of the home and/or host school.
+Please see details on the CEMS portal and contact your home school CEMS MIM Programme Manager for local details and the method of payment.

+- // Financial Aid: While students are responsible to cover the tuition fee associated with their programme, the Student Board has created a Financial Aid Guide to provide information on possible funds and scholarships at CEMS schools. - Visas: In certain cases, students may need a visa to be allowed to study in the country of the home and/or host school.
 Schools provide all necessary information and guidance in the process.
 However, students are responsible for obtaining the visa themselves, and may have to pay for a visa and all administrative and travel aspects of their education.
 It is important for students to obtain the necessary visa in a timely manner.

-Please contact your host school CEMS MIM Programme Manager, if in doubt.

-- // Cost of Living: Students are responsible for the cost of living (food, accommodation, study materials) during their terms, taking into consideration the term abroad and varying differences in costs from country to country.
-Schools may have other financial requirements, such as health insurance, that students are responsible for. - // Courses: Due to the considerable organizational and financial burden associated with hosting a Block Seminar, most member schools will request a financial contribution (between €100 and €300) from students.
+Please contact your host school CEMS MIM Programme Manager, if in doubt. - Cost of Living: Students are responsible for the cost of living (food, accommodation, study materials, etc.) during their terms, taking into consideration the term abroad and varying differences in costs from country to country.
+Schools may have other financial requirements, such as health insurance, that students are responsible for.
+The CEMS Cities Guide serves as a valuable resource for ascertaining the cost of living and acquiring pertinent information about each city where a CEMS school is located.

+- // Courses: Due to the considerable organizational and financial burden associated with hosting a Block Seminar, most member schools will request a financial contribution (between €100 and €300) from students.
 Please contact the CEMS MIM Programme Manager for details on possible financial contribution to Skill Seminars and the Global Citizenship Seminar. - // Languages: Some member schools request a financial contribution for language teaching and/or testing.
-Students are responsible for the costs of commercial tests and courses. - // Career Forum and Regional Student Events: Students can benefit from participating in many student events within the CEMS network, which may involve travel costs and/or possible participation fees at their own expenses. - // Graduation Ceremony: Students choosing to participate in the CEMS MIM graduation ceremony will be responsible for certain costs (travel, participation fee, dinner, invitation of guests).
+Students are responsible for the costs of commercial tests and courses. - Career Forum and Regional Student Events: Students can benefit from participating in many student events within the CEMS network, which may involve travel costs and/or possible participation fees at their own expenses. - // Graduation Ceremony: Students choosing to participate in the CEMS MIM graduation ceremony will be responsible for certain costs (travel, participation fee, dinner, invitation of guests, etc.).